End Software Patents

 Read this article in Spanish.
 At the Free Software Foundation (FSF) we have reported extensively on many issues concerning user freedom.
 In this article, we will reintroduce a problem that has plagued the free software community for many years: the Read more…

-By Panos Alevropoulos, 2 years1 year ago
+By Panos Alevropoulos, 4 years3 years ago

 Opinion